nithinbharathi/C-Mini-Project/README.md

-# C-Mini-Project
+ExpenseTracker

-An App that helps us keep track of our prsonal budget
+A console app that helps us keep track of personal budgets and expenses.